stanbar/stellot/README.md

 ## Vote Token

 We assume that the number of eligable voters is public information.
-Thus becoming value of maximum number of tokens in this election.
+Hence becoming value of maximum number of tokens in this election.
 During asset creation, issuing account lockout from creating new asset, so we can be sure that no more tokens are ever created.